 AWS CloudFormation: Deploy and manage Atlas from CloudFormation

-AWS EventBridge: Send Atlas trigger events to AWS EventBridge
+Amazon EventBridge: Send Atlas trigger events to Amazon EventBridge

 Amazon Kinesis: Send data to Atlas via Kinesis Data Firehose